nevenmajdak/nevenmajdak.github.io/project/SQLite_quanpedia/readme.md

 Created aditional Viewes for customers report

-Water Quanpedia is property of Waters corporation and is not subjected to any change or modification without their permission.
+Waters Quanpedia is property of Waters corporation and is not subjected to any duplication, change or modification without their permission.